 Inside: While you can’t exactly make your spouse a minimalist, here are a few strategies that worked for me, as I led my family down the minimalist path.
 Don’t miss #8!
 It’s crucial.

-Living with someone who doesn’t share your desire to simplify, own less, clear the clutter and become unbusy is frustrating.
+Living with someone who doesn’t share your desire to simplify, own less, clear the clutter and prune your calendar is frustrating to say the least.
 Once you realize your stuff is getting in the way of living the life you want, you can’t get rid of it fast enough.
 Having to navigate through that with someone who doesn’t see it the same way adds a whole new level of difficulty to an already difficult task.

-So, if your spouse thinks you’ve lost your mind, fear not.
+If you’re ready to declutter for good, but your spouse is not on board, fear not.
 It’s not a deal breaker.
 Don’t give up and most importantly, don’t let it be an excuse to stay where you are.

-It only took a handful of days for my husband to see the light and I can’t possibly emphasize my gratitude enough for that.
+It only took a handful of days for my husband to see the benefits of less stuff, and for that I am incredibly grateful.
 Here’s the thing though, to this day, we still come across areas we don’t agree on.
 I say “keep,” he says, “are you serious?”
 I say “pitch it” and he says, “No, I use that all the time.”

-No matter where you are on your journey and how supportive your spouse may be, you will run into conflict.
+No matter where you are on your journey or how supportive your spouse may be, you will run into conflict.
 Count on it.

 I believe there is a right way to approach these minimalist induced conflicts, both big and small.